 - Attend other presentations.
 Watching other project presentations can help you feel more comfortable with the process, the flow, and the questions that may be asked.
 You can also pick up tips on what to do and not do.
 This experience will help combat nerves.

-- Get comfortable with the set-up.
-Spend time in the meeting room and using the presentation tools before the meeting.
+- Get comfortable with the setup.
+Spend time in the meeting room and use the presentation tools before the meeting.
 The more you become used to the surroundings and tools, the more confident you’ll feel.

 - Take care of yourself.
 Exercise, a good night’s sleep, and drinking plenty of water can all help combat nerves.